Colourathon is an initiative developed by Project O that has been delivered in Wynyard TAS (2016) and Canberra ACT (2017).

 Colourathon is accompanied by a national crowd-funding campaign, to raise awareness of family violence prevention and fund specialist childhood trauma training for frontline family violence services in Project O communities.

-Big hART is proud to partner with the Australian Childhood Foundation to deliver this training program, which provides practical, evidence based approaches for practitioners to better help children experiencing violence.
+Big hART is proud to partner with the Australian Childhood Foundation (ACF) to deliver this training program, which provides practical, evidence based approaches for practitioners to better help children experiencing violence.
+Through the fundraising efforts of the young women in 2016 and 2017, Big hART and the ACF have provided this training for hundreds of professionals working with traumatised children in TAS, ACT, NSW and WA.

 Colourathon is an innovative, integrated initiative which allows prevention and frontline services to join hands in responding to this critical issue.